This post will help you plan a trip to the New Orleans Jazz Museum.

 Here's the promo video.

-In addition to all of their highly focused exhibits, the museum also has an extensive collection of memorabilia from throughout the history of jazz.
+In addition to all of its highly focused exhibits, the museum also has an extensive collection of memorabilia from throughout the history of jazz.

 This collection includes items such as the first jazz recording ever made and Louis Armstrong’s first cornet he ever played.